A complete guide to OCR Gateway GCSE Chemistry

 Conservation of mass, balanced symbol equations, the mole concept (Higher Tier), reaction calculations, types of reaction including combustion, oxidation, reduction and neutralisation, plus the reactivity series of metals and electrolysis.

-Exam tip for Paper 1 Balanced equations and mole calculations are guaranteed marks on Paper 1.
+Exam tip for Paper 1 Balanced equations and mole calculations appear regularly on Paper 1.
 Practise rearranging the mass-moles-Mr triangle until it is automatic, and always show your working.
-Examiners award marks for correct method even if the final number is wrong.
+Mark schemes typically award method marks for correct working even if the final number is wrong.

 Paper 2 in detail

-Paper 2 covers topics C4 to C6, plus the C7 ideas about science strand that runs through the whole specification.
+Paper 2 covers topics C4 to C6, alongside the C7 Practical skills strand assessed across both papers.
 The content shifts towards predicting reactions, controlling them, and the chemistry behind global issues.

 Topic C4: Predicting and identifying reactions and products